Layer8Err/WinPE_Recovery/README.md

 When you run the Media creation tool, you will be creating "installation media for another PC" and selecting the "ISO file" option.

+### Backup file share

+You should already have a network file-share intended to store backup images.
+You will need credentials to connect to the file-share.
+It is recommended that you test the connection to your backup file share before you configure your environment settings.

 ## Preparing your build environment

 Once you have Windows ADK installed and a Windows 10 ISO downloaded, move the ISO to the